Life in Pittsburgh

 Carnegie Mellon University's Heinz College is located in the heart of Pittsburgh, Pennsylvania.

-Pittsburgh, which lies within 500 miles of nearly half of the U.S. population, has not only been named America's Most Liveable City (Forbes), it has become a hub for innovation in a myriad of fields, from technology to medicine.
+Pittsburgh, which lies within 500 miles of nearly half of the U.S. population, has consistenly ranked amongst the top places to live, work and visit in the United States.
+Pittsburgh has been recognized as one of the most livable cities with one of the most viable economies (Economist's Intelligence Unit).
+Pittsburgh has become a hub for innovation in a myriad of fields, from technology to medicine.
 Pittsburgh is a city that nurtures education and welcomes start-ups and tech titans alike.

 Pittsburgh has proven itself to be the ideal city in which to live and learn.

 Pittsburgh's Point State Park - 10 "Great Public Spaces" for 2014 (American Planning Association)